paulocoutinhox/pyaa/docs/stripe.md

 This command will forward Stripe events to your local development server.

-### Simulating A Completed Order
+### Simulating A Successful Payment

-In a separate terminal, you can simulate a completed checkout session using this command:
+To simulate a successful payment for a subscription, use this command:

 ```
-stripe trigger checkout.session.completed --add checkout_session:client_reference_id=[ORDER-TOKEN]
+stripe trigger invoice.payment_succeeded --add subscription=sub_XXXXXXXXXXXXXXX
 ```

-Replace `[ORDER-TOKEN]` with your actual order token.
+Replace `sub_XXXXXXXXXXXXXXX` with your subscription's external ID.

 ### Resend Events Already Sent Before